 But Francis turned away from Carl suddenly and turned to face Cadence fully.
 “I understand you have many questions.
 And I have only some answers given how much of my vitae has been lost through my many times of returning to the resistor.
 If you give me time, I will tell you what I know to the best of my abilities.”
 He shook his head.
 “My brain’s still a mess… but I will tell you this…”

 Cadence perked up.

 “True Conductors are like conductors themselves.”
 Francis tapped her chest lightly.
-“Human beings operate like their bodies when it comes to vitae.
+“Human beings operate like conducting bodies when it comes to vitae.
 When people are born, vitae from the outside world flows in through a door that closes shortly after.
-When people die, a different door opens and vitae leaves your body.
+When people die, a different door opens and vitae leaves their body.
 Some call it decay and loss of energy through the cessation of bodily function.
 But it’s not so simple.”